-A New Album Recreates The Work Of The First Known Women Composers In America
+A New Album Re-Creates The Work Of The 1st Known Female Composers In America

-A New Album Recreates The Work Of The First Known Women Composers In America
+A New Album Re-Creates The Work Of The 1st Known Female Composers In America

 Chris Herbert was in a hurry.
 The vocalist and musicologist was studying the Ephrata Codex — an 18th century music manuscript — in the Library of Congress, which meant he was on the clock.
 Herbert was working on digitizing the Codex.
 He flipped through the pages, taking pictures of each one, with no time to pause.

-A few weeks later while on tour in Europe, he took time to examine his work, and noticed something he hadn't seen before.
+A few weeks later while on tour in Europe, he took time to examine his work and noticed something he hadn't seen before.
 Zooming in on the images he'd hastily snapped in the Library of Congress, he saw names written in small font beside the musical compositions.
 Three of those names belonged to women: Sister Föben, Sister Katura and Sister Hanna.

 Herbert was curious, and then ecstatic.
 He deduced that these names indicated authorship.
-After continuing his research, Herbert could not find any evidence of compositions that pre-date the ones composed by the sisters listed in the Ephrata Codex, making them the first known women composers in America.
+After continuing his research, Herbert could not find any evidence of compositions that predate the ones composed by the sisters listed in the Ephrata Codex, making them the first known female composers in America.

 Now, Chris Herbert's bringing their compositions to life.
-Last year, he began production on Voices in the Wilderness, an album that includes the compositions of the women composers of the Ephrata Cloister.
-He selected an a capella quartet, and recorded the music in the Meetinghouse at the cloister, the original building the music would have been intended for.
+Last year, he began production on Voices in the Wilderness, an album that includes the compositions of the female composers of the Ephrata Cloister.
+He selected an a cappella quartet, and recorded the music in the Meetinghouse at the cloister, the original building the music would have been intended for.

 Ephrata, located in central Pennsylvania near Lancaster, was home to a mostly-celibate religious commune that reached its peak in the mid-1700s, when Sister Föben, Sister Ketura and Sister Hanna lived there.
 The commune was founded by a "radical, religious pietist" named Conrad Beissel.